earthbound19/neoplasticism-generators-collection/README.md

 # LIST OF THINGS TO COLLECT HERE
 Part of the point of this is to archive source code found elsewhere.
 To archive:

-- a Processing implementation of [a Mondrianeque algorithm](https://github.com/christophermoverton/Processing/blob/master/MondrianLikeSubdivision/MondrianLikeSubdivision.pde)
+- a Processing implementation of [a Mondrianesque algorithm](https://github.com/christophermoverton/Processing/blob/master/MondrianLikeSubdivision/MondrianLikeSubdivision.pde)
 - various: https://stackoverflow.com/questions/36435261/mondrian-art-program-python
 - [Mondrian generator 3.0](https://github.com/AnoAn/Mondrian-generator)
 - http://www.transcrypt.org/live/turtle_site/turtle_site.html -- more brutal